Realtime API

 ## Unified State Update

-The `set()` method replaces the entire session state in a single atomic call.
-The new state contains only the fields you provide — any previously set values not included in the call are cleared.
+`set()` replaces the entire session state in a single atomic call.
+Fields you omit are cleared.

 ```python theme={null}